The Ultimate HIIT Workout With Weights For An Intense Session

 The following is a challenging HIIT workout with weights we’ve created for advanced athletes who are experienced with the exercises in the workout.

-If you are at an intermediate-experience level, you can always substitute, modify, or skip any of the exercises in the workout for ones that you are more competent with.
+If you are at an intermediate experience level, you can always substitute, modify, or skip any of the workout exercises for ones you are more competent with.

 If you are a beginner, you can try the workout, but just be sure to use very light weights to reduce the risk of injury.

-No matter what your fitness and experience levels are, make sure that you are using the proper form and technique at all times.
+No matter what your fitness and experience levels are, ensure you are always using the proper form and technique.

-Each hard interval should be 45 seconds, and each recovery is 30 seconds (less fit individuals might want to bump up the recovery to 45 seconds as well.
+Each hard interval should be 45 seconds, and each recovery should be 30 seconds (less fit individuals might want to bump up the recovery to 45 seconds as well.

 • 60 seconds of mountain climbers

-Complete 2 rounds of the following exercises, taking 30 seconds of recovery between exercises.
+Complete two rounds of the following exercises, 45 seconds ON / 30 seconds OFF (recovery between exercises).

 During the recovery, pace around and/or get set up for the next exercise.

-• 45 seconds of dumbbell step-ups, alternating the leg you used to step up onto the box first.
+• Dumbbell step-ups, alternating the leg you used to step up onto the box first.

-• 45 seconds of reverse lunges with an overhead press in the right hand.
+• Reverse lunges with an overhead press in the right hand.
 Press the dumbbell overhead on the side of the leg that is in front (not the one stepping back), so your left leg should be stepping back.

-• 45 seconds of reverse lunges with an overhead press in the left hand.
+• Reverse lunges with an overhead press in the left hand.

-• 45 seconds of bent-over dumbbell rows on the right side.
+• Bent-over dumbbell rows on the right side.

-• 45 seconds of bent-over dumbbell rows on the right side.
+• Bent-over dumbbell rows on the left side.

-• 45 seconds of right lateral lunges (stepping the right leg to the right) with a biceps curl on the left.
+• Right lateral lunges (stepping the right leg to the right) with a biceps curl on the left.

-• 45 seconds of left lateral lunges with a right arm biceps curl.
+• Left lateral lunges with a right arm biceps curl.

-• 45 seconds of right single-leg Romanian deadlifts with a dumbbell.
+• Right single-leg Romanian deadlifts with a dumbbell.

-• 45 seconds of left single-leg Romanian deadlifts with a dumbbell.
+• Left single-leg Romanian deadlifts with a dumbbell.

 You can also start with 30 seconds per exercise until you are fit enough to do 45 seconds.